Salesforce Lightning Migration Services at OMI

 There’s nothing inherently wrong with Salesforce Classic as a tool, which is only confirmed by its user base still going strong.
 However, many of the Classic’s features have been massively improved by Salesforce Lightning, which makes Classic relatively obsolete.
 Classic also stopped getting updates in 2019, while Lightning is receiving the vital quality of life and functionality patched very regularly.

 For a long time, the typical Salesforce UI was one of the sufficient holdbacks, when it came to the platform’s adoption.
-And to be fair, the interfaces were outdated, despite the fact that it was backed up by some of the most advanced cloud computing solutions.
+To be fair, the interfaces were outdated, even though it was backed up by some of the most advanced cloud computing solutions.
 Ultimately it doesn’t matter since from the perspective of your regular user – what the customer sees is the final product, and there is nothing beyond worth looking at.
 And, when making a business case, there is some merit to such a mindset.

-At the same time, that also means that there’s no price difference between Classic and Lightning.
-Migration from the older to the newer version will only cost you whatever resources are spent to implement the change and to retrain your employees.
-Moreover, one study shows that migrating from Classic to Lightning can bring your company a three-year ROI of 341% with a payback period of 1 year and 2 months
+Interestingly, one study shows that migrating from Classic to Lightning can bring your company a three-year ROI of 341% with a payback period of 1 year and 2 months.

 Let’s look at how exactly Classic and Lightning differ: in this and the following two sections we’ll analyze how much Lightning improves Classes and in which ways.
 We’ll start with the high-level differences:

-Lightning has a better and more contemporary UI than Classic, including a number of cutting-edge capabilities in addition to providing more information on its dashboards.
+Lightning has a better and more contemporary UI than Classic, including several cutting-edge capabilities in addition to providing more information on its dashboards.
 Lightning, for instance, enables Salesforce admins to create or modify Salesforce pages without the help of a Salesforce developer thanks to built-in components.
 Similarly, its drag-and-drop capabilities enable changes without the need for writing any code.

 Additionally, Lightning’s site features headlines, a performance chart, and notable deals while Classic’s does not.
 You can keep track of your activity for each account or lead using the activity timeline that is also included.